cran/ggstatsplot/README.md

 #> 6 bodywt               83        61          32    83      56     83
 ```

+Note that if `cor.vars` are not specified, all numeric variables will be
+used.

-Additionally, there is also a `grouped_` variant of this function that
+There is a `grouped_` variant of this function that makes it easy to
-makes it easy to repeat the same operation across a **single** grouping
+repeat the same operation across a **single** grouping variable:
-variable:

 ``` r
 # for reproducibility